When the weather outside is frightful, cleaning your windows can be delightful…or at least tolerable.

 Now that you have your cleaning formula ready you will need something to wipe your windows with.
 While many agree that newspaper is great for cleaning windows, they can leave marks on the frame and can cause light scratches.
 Plain, white paper towels are far more efficient at absorbing water and leaving a streak free shine.
 Microfiber cloths also work really well for drying windows without leaving any streaks behind.
 As you wash the windows, wash in circular movements from the corners and outer perimeter of the window towards the interior or centre of the window.

 It’s important to keep in mind that the only way to keep your windows looking as close to perfect as possible is to regularly clean them.
-For more information on how to care for and maintain your windows be sure to visit our Windows 101 page.
+For more information on how to care for and maintain your windows be sure to visit our Windows 101 page or consult our Windows FAQ.